-- 1. of the age of eighteen years - 2. within the meaning of the said Ordinance a member of the Anglican Church of Australia - 3. not a member of any other church - 4. resident within the Diocese of Newcastle. - D. I do not make the said charge from any private ill-will towards the said Reverend (name) or from any improper motive. - E. I believe the said charge to be substantially true.
+- 1. of the age of twenty-one years - 2. within the meaning of the said Ordinance a member of the Church of England in Australia - 3. not a member of any other church - 4. resident within the Diocese of Newcastle - D. I do not make the said charge from any private ill-will towards the the said Reverend (name) or from any improper motive - E. I believe the said charge to be substantially true

-Signature(s):
+Signature (s):